Trench Drain Installation for the Residential Driveway

 The Plan

-To remedy his problem, the customer decided to install a trench drain abutting his garage floor to accept the water from his downspouts.
-The water was to be discharged toward his back yard, which sloped to a creek.
-The home owner selected a pre-sloped 6″ wide polymer concrete trench drain (Polycast 600) with cast iron grates and steel channel protectors.
-The drain channels of this system were pre-sloped (not neutral) so water would flow the moment it entered the drain.
+To remedy the situation, the customer made the decision to install a trench drain abutting the garage floor to accept drainage from the downspouts.
+The water was to be discharged toward the back yard, which sloped to a creek.
+The home owner selected the POLYCAST® 600, a pre-sloped 6″ wide polymer concrete trench drain paired with cast iron grates and steel channel protectors.

 Systems Image